elastic/cloud-on-k8s/docs/proposals/licensing/licensing.md

 ### Option/Phase  2: License pool and license controller

 We support a pool of licenses and create a license controller that applies the most suitable license to the individual cluster deployments.
 Suitable is defined similar to our current practice in Cloud.
-It selects a license from the pool of license in descending precedence order of platinum, gold, standard and with the best match with regards to license validity (at least n days after license start, at least n days before license expiry)
+It selects a license from the pool of licenses in descending precedence order of platinum, gold, standard and with the best match with regards to license validity (at least n days after license start, at least n days before license expiry).

 * a license controller manages a set of secrets marked via label as Elasticsearch licenses `k8s.elastic.co\kind=license`